INSTALLATION GUIDE

 02 · Installation Guide

-Cablofil and equivalent wire basket systems are available in a range of widths, depths, and wire diameters to suit different applications and cable loadings.
-The table below summarises the typical specification ranges you will encounter on UK commercial projects.
+Cablofil and equivalent wire basket systems come in a range of widths, depths and wire diameters.
+The table below summarises the specification ranges you will meet on UK commercial projects — these are manufacturer product ranges, not BS 7671 figures, so confirm against the catalogue for the series you are pricing.

 DimensionTypical rangeMost common